Barrick Gold to sell stake in Massawa project to Teranga for up to $430 million

 (Reuters) - Canadian gold miner Barrick Gold Corp (GOLD.N) (ABX.TO) moved closer to its asset sales target on Tuesday by agreeing to sell its entire 90% stake in its Massawa project in Senegal to Teranga Gold Corporation (TGZ.TO) for up to $430 million.

-The sale is the latest by Barrick Chief Executive Officer Mark Bristow as he seeks to shed at least $1.5 billion of unprofitable mines by the end of 2020, following its acquisition of Rangold Resources a year ago.
+The sale is the latest by Barrick Chief Executive Officer Mark Bristow as he seeks to shed at least $1.5 billion of unprofitable mines by the end of 2020, following the company’s acquisition of Rangold Resources a year ago.

 The Canadian miner last month sold its half of the Kalgoorlie super pit gold mine to Australia’s Saracen Mineral Holdings Ltd (SAR.AX) for $750 million.